Plaçage: Free people of color

 By 1788, 1,500 Creole women of color and black women were being maintained by white men.
 Certain customs had evolved.
 It was common for a wealthy, married Creole to live primarily outside New Orleans on his plantation with his white family.
 He often kept a second address in the city to use for entertaining and socializing among the white elite.
 He had built or bought a house for his placée and their children.
 She and her children were part of the society of Creoles of color.
 The white world might not recognize the placée as a wife legally and socially, but she was recognized as such among the Creoles of color.
 Some of the women acquired slaves and plantations.
 Particularly during the Spanish colonial era, a woman might be listed as owning slaves, who were sometimes relatives whom she intended to free after she had earned enough money to buy their freedom.

 While in New Orleans (or other cities), the man would cohabit with the placée as an official "boarder" at her Creole cottage or house.
 Many were located near Rampart Street in New Orleans, once the demarcation line or wall between the city and the frontier.
 Other popular neighborhoods for Creoles of color were the Faubourg Marigny and Tremé.
 If the man was not married, he might keep a separate residence, preferably next door or in the same or next block as his placée.
 He often took part in and arranged for the upbringing and education of their children.

 For a time, both boys and girls were educated in France, as there were no schools in New Orleans for mixed-race children.
 As supporting such a plaçage arrangement ran into thousands of dollars per year, it was limited to the wealthy.

 Inheritance and work

 Upon the death of her protector, the placée and her family could, on legal challenge, expect up to a third of the man's property.
-Some white lovers made their mixed-race children primary heirs over other white descendants or relatives.

 The women in those relationships often worked to develop assets: acquiring property, running a legitimate rooming-house, or a small business as a hairdresser, marchande (female street or country merchant/vendor), or a seamstress.
 She could also become a placée to another white Creole.
 She sometimes taught her daughters to become placées, by education and informal schooling in dress, comportment, and ways to behave.
 A mother negotiated with a young man for the dowry or property settlement, sometimes by contract, for her daughter if a white Creole were interested in her.
 A former placée could also marry or cohabit with a Creole man of color and have more children.